-MS CLAY (Ginninderra) (3.50), by leave: I move the following amendments together:
+MS CLAY (Ginninderra) (3.50), by leave: I move the following amendments that have been circulated in my name:

-- 1. In paragraph (2)(a), add: "with at least 15 percent public or community housing and a consideration of whether the whole site could be developed by a community housing provider;". - 2.
-After paragraph (2)(e), add: - "(f) report back to the Assembly by 30 June 2025 on the timeline for completion of the funded upgrades for Margaret Timpson Park and the timeline for the development of homes on Block 45 Section 54 Belconnen."
+1. In paragraph (2)(a), add: "with at least 15 percent public or community housing and a consideration of whether the whole site could be developed by a community housing provider".

+2. After paragraph (2)(e) add:

+"(f) report back to the Assembly by 30 June 2025 on the timeline for completion of the funded upgrades for Margaret Timpson Park and the timeline for the development of homes on Block 45 Section 54.".